-This is the first exhibition organized by Erin McCluskey Wheeler at NIAD.
+This is the second exhibition Erin McCluskey Wheeler has organized at NIAD Art Center.

 Right Here, Right Now, Richmond: Laurel Shear and Irene Wibawa